sighingnow/jekyll-gitbook/_pages/Analyzer.md

 4. Next Click on any Session Id and click on Zoom ![Zoom](/assets/images/Analyzer/zoom.png) to drill down into the Session.

-5. Here, makes a note of all the Activities for this session and make a note of the Queue name across various activities.
-(Click on Next page at the bottom if applicable )
+5. Here, makes a note of all the Activities for this session and make a note of the Queue name across various activities (Click on Next page at the bottom if applicable).

-6. Navigate to Analyzer and Create a new report visualization that will be saved in your personal directory.
-Create New Visualization.
+6. Navigate to Analyzer and Create a new report visualization that will be saved in your atendee folder.
+Create `New Visualization`.

 7. Select the Type as `Queue Record`.